Alloyed (The Lord of the Rings: The Rings of Power): Episode score

-Apple's version of "Where the Shadows Lie" was added to the previously released digital soundtrack album for the first season by Amazon Music on October 7, 2022.
-Amazon released a soundtrack album featuring McCreary's score for the episode on October 14; McCreary said the album contained "virtually every second of score" from the episode.
+A soundtrack album featuring McCreary's score was released digitally on October 14, 2022, containing "virtually every second of score" from the episode.
 A CD featuring the episode's music is included in a limited edition box set collection for the season from Mondo, Amazon Music, and McCreary's label Sparks & Shadows.
 The box set was released on April 26, 2024, and includes a journal written by McCreary which details the creation of the episode's score.
+All music was composed by Bear McCreary: